-The results of Table 3 allow us to conclude that the three investigated models performed well in training, validation and testing, which are justified by the values of R close to 1 and those of the MSE very low.
-However, Models 1 and 3 performed better than Model 2.
+The results of Table 3 allow us to conclude that the three investigated models performed well in training, validation and testing, which are justified by the values of R close to 1 and those of the MSE is low because the error order is between 10-1 and 10-2, especially for Models 1 and 3.
+Indeed, Models 1 and 3 performed better than Model 2.
 This can be justified by adding a second meteorological parameter (i.e. evapotranspiration) as input to the ANN model.
 These findings have also been highlighted by Aoulmi et al. (2020) who tested the practicability of ANN models with different input configuration in Seybouse basin (Northeast Algeria).
 They found that as much input variables are numerous, as more the model of ANN is efficient.